qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_overlay_tools.rst

 In the case of polygon layers, separate features are created for overlapping and non-overlapping features.

-The attribute table of the union layer contains attribute values from the respective input layer for non-overlapping features, and attribute values from both input layers for overlapping features.
+The attribute table of the union layer contains attribute values from the respective input layer for non-overlapping features and attribute values from both input layers for overlapping features.

 .. figure:: /static/user_manual/processing_algs/qgis/union.png